yarisvt/tyk-docs/tyk-docs/content/configure/tyk-pump-configuration.md

 `elasticsearch_url` - If sniffing is disabled, the URL that all data will be sent to.
 Defaults to `http://localhost:9200`.
 The HTTP prefix must be included in the URL.

 `enable_sniffing` - If sniffing is enabled, the `elasticsearch_url` will be used to make a request to get a list of all the nodes in the cluster.
 The returned addresses will then be used.
-Defaults to 'false'.
+Defaults to `false`.

 `document_type` - The type of the document that is created in ES.
 Defaults to "tyk_analytics"